US Dollar / Canadian Dollar

 - What is the pip value for USDCAD?

-- Pip value depends on the current CAD/CAD rate since the quote currency (CAD) isn't USD — use the pip value calculator with today's rate for an exact figure.
+- Pip value depends on the current CAD/USD rate since the quote currency (CAD) isn't USD — use the pip value calculator with today's rate for an exact figure.

 - What does USDCAD mean?